Kenneth Ham: Early life and education

 Ken Ham was born in Plainfield, New Jersey, to Ed and Marion Ham.
 He graduated from Arthur L. Johnson High School in Clark, New Jersey in 1983, where he had started taking flying lessons at the suggestion of a high school guidance counselor.

-He then went on to the United States Naval Academy, graduating in 1987 with a bachelor's degree in aerospace engineering.
+He then went on to the United States Naval Academy, graduating in 1987 with a Bachelor of Science degree in aerospace engineering.
 In 1996, he earned a Master of Science degree in aeronautical engineering from the Naval Postgraduate School.
 A Distinguished Graduate of the U.S. Naval Test Pilot School, Ham is also a member of the Society of Experimental Test Pilots and the U.S. Naval Academy Alumni Association.

 Military career

 After earning his commission as an ensign in the U.S. Navy in May 1987, Ham received flight training in T-34C, T-2C, and TA-4J aircraft.
 Ham was designated a Naval Aviator in October 1989, and subsequently received F/A-18 Hornet training.
-His operational assignments included stints with VFA-132 and VFA-105 fighter squadrons.
-During a temporary assignment to NASA's Johnson Space Center in Houston, Texas, Ham served as a crew member aboard NASA's reduced gravity research aircraft—a KC-135 Stratotanker nicknamed the "Vomit Comet".
+His operational assignments included stints with strike fighter squadrons VFA-132 and VFA-105.
+During a temporary assignment to NASA's Johnson Space Center in Houston, Texas, Ham served as a crew member aboard NASA's reduced gravity research aircraft—a former USAF KC-135 Stratotanker nicknamed the "Vomit Comet".

 At the Naval Postgraduate School/Test Pilot School, Ham participated in a cooperative program, studying aeronautical engineering for 18 months, followed by 12 months of test pilot training.
 He was selected as one of five Navy pilots on the F/A-18E/F Super Hornet Integrated Test Team, responsible for developing a new fleet aircraft.
 In this role, Ham conducted flight tests involving arrested landings, catapult assisted takeoffs, weapon separation, and evaluation of the aircraft's propulsion stability, performance and general flying qualities.

 During two deployments to the Mediterranean Sea, Ham conducted combat missions over Bosnia and North Iraq, serving as an air wing strike leader, F/A-18 demonstration pilot, and night vision goggle instructor.
-He has over 6,000 flight hours in more than 40 aircraft types, with over 300 shipboard and 300 land-based arrested landings.
+He has over 7,500 flight hours in more than 45 aircraft types, with over 300 shipboard and 300 land-based arrested landings.
+Hock still flies the F-5AT and F-5N+.